 - Learn to tolerate challenging emotions such as frustration and anger

 - Discover that trying something and “failing” is okay

 Does this mean you need to let your child do whatever they want while you sit back and watch them fail blindly?
 Absolutely not.
 Give them the choice when the consequences aren’t dire and allow them to make mistakes when there is a lesson that can be learned.

-This also gives you an opportunity to help your child learn problem-solving skills and responsible decision making.
-Talk with your child about the consequences of their personal behavior and help them discover appropriate ways to solve a problem or deal with a challenging situation.
+This also gives you an opportunity to help your child learn problem-solving skills and responsible decision-making.
+Talk with your child about the consequences of their behavior and help them discover appropriate ways to solve a problem or deal with a challenging situation.

 3. Provide opportunities for self-reflection

 Self-reflection has become a popular practice for adults...but did you know it’s just as powerful for kids?